 Q: How do I add a video on my site?

 A: Video can be easily added to a WordPress page or blog post.
-If you host your video at YouTube, you can simply copy and paste the embed code from YouTube in the page/post editor (this is demonstrated in the webinar recording posted here on this blog).
+If you host your video at YouTube, you can simply copy and paste the embed code from YouTube in the page/post editor (This is demonstrated in the webinar that I run before the next workshop opens.).

 Q: Can you add video without going through YouTube?